KNH on the spot after brain surgery is performed on wrong patient

-Kenyatta National Hospital has apologised for conducting a brain surgery on the wrong patient.
+Kenyatta National Hospital has apologised for performing a brain surgery on the wrong patient.

-The hospital on Thursday suspended the admission rights of a Neurosurgery Registrar and issued him with a show-cause letter after performing a brain surgery on the wrong patient.
+In a statement signed by KNH Chief Executive Officer Lily Koros, it said "the hospital deeply regrets this event and has done all it can to ensure the safety and well-being of the patient in question.”

 ALSO READ: Woman in child theft case held for five days

+Hence, the hospital on Thursday suspended the admission rights of a Neurosurgery Registrar and issued him with a show-cause letter after performing surgery on the wrong patient.

-The hospital’s management has also interdicted three other staff among them the ward nurse, the theatre receiving nurse and the anaesthetist for their role in the mishap.
+The hospital’s management also interdicted three other medical staff among them the ward nurse, the theatre receiving nurse and the anaesthetist for their role in the mishap.

 The said patient only required nursing and medication to treat a swelling on the head but was instead taken to theatre for a brain surgery after a confusion on their identification tags.

-Reports reaching us say that the surgeon only realized his mistake hours into the surgery.
+Reports reaching our desk said that the surgeon only realized his mistake hours into the surgery.

-KNH’s management through its Chief Executive Officer Lily Koros has since issued a statement apologizing for the grave mistake, saying that that they took action following the incident, in line with the hospital's procedures.
+KNH’s management has since issued a statement apologizing for the grave mistake, saying that that they took action following the incident, this in line with the hospital's procedures.

-Part of the statement read, "the hospital deeply regrets this event and has done all it can to ensure the safety and well-being of the patient in question.”

 The patient is however undergoing full recovery amid commencement of investigations into the matter.